foundersandcoders/fizzbuzz/README.md

   }
 }
 ```
 Isn’t this easier to read?
-Yes!, and running our unit tests confirm that we haven’t broken anything as all of them still pass!
+Yes!
+Running our unit tests confirm that we haven’t broken anything as all of them still pass.

 Once you have your process nailed: